A. General Information

 I. Compliance with Ind AS

-Financial statements have been prepared in accordance with the Indian Accounting Standards (hereafter referred to as the “Ind AS”) as notified by the Ministry of Corporate Affairs pursuant to Section 133 of Companies Act, 2013 (the “Act”) read with the Companies (Indian Accounting Standards (Ind AS) Rules, 2015 as amended and other relevant provisions of the Act and rules framed thereunder.
+Financial statements have been prepared in accordance with the Indian Accounting Standards (hereafter referred to as the “Ind AS”) as notified by the Ministry of Corporate Affairs pursuant to Section 133 of the Companies Act, 2013 (the “Act”) read with the Companies (Indian Accounting Standards (Ind AS) Rules, 2015 as amended and other relevant provisions of the Act and rules framed thereunder.

 II.
 Historical cost convention: